hoangduytran/blender-manual/manual/modeling/geometry_nodes/tools.rst

 Node-Based Tools
 ****************

-Geometry Nodes can be used to expand the core functionality of Blender via node group defined tools.
+Geometry Nodes can be used to expand the core functionality of Blender via node-group-defined tools.
 They can be shared as any regular node group assets.

 .. figure:: /images/modeling_geometry-nodes_tools.png